jmohammadmaleki/OWPCP/README.md

 A detailed diagram of the architecture can be found in the following figure.
 ![Presentation1](https://github.com/user-attachments/assets/9f8910ec-0475-4bb5-a6ae-4a56386640ed)

-## Running OWPC
+## Running OWPCP
-The OWPC.py file provided in this repository contains a basic implementation of the OWPC model.
+The OWPCP.py file provided in this repository contains a basic implementation of the OWPCP model.
 The script performs the following steps:

 - Data Preparation: Reads the input dataset (Full_lib.csv) and extracts the features using the feature extraction functions.
-- Model Building: Creates the OWPC model using the defined architecture.
+- Model Building: Creates the OWPCP model using the defined architecture.
 - Training and Evaluation: Trains the model using the training set and evaluates it on the test set.